 Discover Disney Springs

-Of all the free things to do at Walt Disney World, this first suggestion is probably the most obvious.
+Of all the free must-dos at Disney World, this first suggestion is probably the most obvious.
 Disney Springs is Disney World’s premiere entertainment destination, a sprawling complex with tons of restaurants, shops, recreational opportunities and more.
 Not only is entry to Disney Springs completely free, along with all the window shopping your wallet and self-control can handle, but there are even free activities to be had at Disney Springs itself.

 Step into a slower time and place at Disney’s BoardWalk area.
-Inspired by turn-of-the-century boardwalks like Coney Island and Atlantic City, the nostalgia is real at this entertainment district neighboring Epcot, Hollywood Studios, Disney’s Yacht & Beach Club Resorts, and the Walt Disney World Swan & Dolphin Hotels.
+Inspired by turn-of-the-century boardwalks like Coney Island and Atlantic City, the nostalgia is real at this entertainment district neighboring Epcot, Hollywood Studios, Disney’s Yacht & Beach Club Resorts, and the WDW Swan & Dolphin Hotels.

 Get in the Holiday Spirit With Disney Resort Christmas Decorations